Skip to Content

 Fruit Snacks and Fruit Strips without Palm Oil

 What to look for: Read labels; don’t just buy what’s on sale.
 Be sure you are buying “ice cream” and not “frozen dessert” which most always contains palm oil.
+The cheaper brands most always use palm oil.
+However, some of the expensive brands do too, especially when it’s more than a basic vanilla, chocolate, or strawberry.

 In addition to the “palm” words, watch for Mono- & Diglycerides, Polysorbate 80, Propylene Glycol Monostearate, etc. which are common in ice cream.